 Building Division Zoning Information Welcome to the Zoning Information Page.
 If the answers to your zoning questions cannot be found here, please feel free to contact us.

-A basement apartment is a self-contained apartment unit consisting of a room or rooms in a detached, semi-detached or townhouse dwelling.
+A second unit is a self-contained apartment unit consisting of a room or rooms in a detached, semi-detached or townhouse dwelling.
 The unit may be in any part of the house, not just the basement.
-These apartments are sometimes referred to as granny flats, nanny suites, or accessory apartments.
+These apartments are sometimes referred to as granny flats, nanny suites, in-law suites or accessory apartments.

 Making a Complaint